scloud19/SECipedia/Linux/Linux Basics/basics.md

+Shortcuts
+    CLI shortcuts are in the linux shortcuts DIR.

 General Notes:
 Remember that not all items listed in these notes are consistent across all linux distros.

+man
+    -k
+        Search man pages by keyword.
+        Helps if you don't really know the name of the command that you want

+        Ex: man -k tcp
+            OUTPUT: tcp(4) Internet Transmission Protocol

+            Output contains the manual page name, the manual section, and a quick description

+    Manual Sections
+        1- User commands
+        2- System calls
+        3- Higher-level Unix programming library docs
+        4- Device interface and driver information
+        5- File descriptions (system config. files)
+        6- Games

 Command Path (aka "path")
     A list of system directories that the shell searches when trying to run a command (ex: ls)